LangProc/langproc-cw/docs/coverage.md

 ![Index.html screenshot](./coverage_example.png)

-It can also be used automatically on all test files by running `./test.sh coverage`.
+It can also be used automatically on all test files by running `COVERAGE=1 ./test.sh`.

 ## Viewing the coverage webpage